Jahia/jcrestapi/README.md

           "type" : "http://api.example.org/jcr__system/jcr__nodeTypes/jmix__robots"
      }

+Given the following mixin definition:

     [jmix:robots] mixin
          extends=jnt:virtualsite
         - robots (string, textarea) = 'User-agent: *'

-To attach this mixin to an existing `/sites/mySite` node, a client would perform the following request:
+To attach this mixin to an existing `/sites/mySite` node, a client would perform the following, creating a new `jmix__robots` resource in the `mixins` collection resource, using a `PUT` request:

     PUT /sites/mySite/mixins/jmix__robots HTTP/1.1
     Host: api.example.org